Ramona's Cuisine

 • 600 g butter beans (12.35 oz) cooked weight

-• 250 g pork sausages chorizo is a great option
+• 250 g pork sausages homemade or chorizo

-• 1 sprig thyme if not fresh, a pinch of dry thyme
+• 1 sprig thyme if not fresh, a pinch of dried thyme

 • ½ tablespoon paprika smoked/unsmoked